-The Dysart Unified School District No. 89 does not discriminate on the basis of race, color, national origin, religion, sex, age, or disability in its programs and activities and provides equal access to the Boy Scouts, Girl Scouts and other designated youth groups.
-The lack of English language skills shall not be a barrier to admission or participation in the District's programs and activities.
+The Dysart Unified School District No. 89 does not discriminate against any person based upon that person's race, color, religion, disability, pregnancy and parenting, sex, national origin, veteran's status, and genetic code in its programs and activities.
+The lack of English language skills shall not be a barrier to admission or participation in the district's programs and activities.
 This notice is provided as required by Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975; and the Americans with Disabilities Act of 1990.
 Please forward inquiries and requests for additional information regarding these laws to the designated compliance officer:

-Compliance Title VI, Title IX: Jayne Wieferich, Director of Human Resources, Dysart Unified School District, 15802 N. Parkview PI., Surprise, Az 85374 (623) 876-7876
+Compliance Title VI, Title IX: Dr. Jayne Wieferich, Director of Human Resources, Dysart Unified School District, 15802 N. Parkview PI., Surprise, Az 85374 (623) 876-7876

-Compliance Title II: Ashley Longoria , Director of Federal Projects, Dysart Unified School District 15802 N. Parkview Pl.
+Compliance Title II: Sunny Resch, Director of Federal Projects, Dysart Unified School District 15802 N. Parkview PI.
 Surprise, Az 85374 (623)876-7066

-Compliance Section 504: Corey Montano, Director of Special Education, Dysart Unified School District, 15802 N. Parkview Pl.
+Compliance Section 504: Dr. Corey Montano, Director of Special Education, Dysart Unified School District, 15802 N. Parkview Pl.
 Surprise, Az 85374 (623) 876-7985